DavisPL/coenobita/tests/README.md

 # Testing Coenobita

-## Introduction
-Testing Coenobita is challenging because it is a compiler plugin that involves complicated interactions between multiple crates.
+Testing Coenobita is challenging because it's a compiler plugin that involves complicated interactions between multiple crates.
 Following in the footsteps of the Rust compiler and related tools, we have set up UI tests for Coenobita using `trybuild`.
 Before reading any further, you should probably check out its [documentation](https://github.com/dtolnay/trybuild).

-Instead of asserting the equality (or inequality) of values, we assert that a program either _passes_ or _fails_ with some specific message.
+Instead of asserting the equality or inequality of values, we assert that a program either _passes_ or _fails_ with some specific message.
 All of our tests live in the `a/tests` directory.
 Right now, it only has an `integrity` subfolder, but there will likely be more in the future.

 Every category (like integrity or provenance) has two additional folders inside of it named `pass` and `fail`.
 Like their names suggest, all the programs in `pass` should compile successfully and all the programs in `fail` should fail to compile.
 Not only should programs in the second group fail, but they must do so with a specific error message.